2011년 8월 9일 화요일

 LTKO 130F - Advanced Korean: Third Year I

-Pre-Requisite: LTKO 2C or equivalent level of Korean language proficiency
+Prerequisite: LTKO 2C or equivalent proficiency in Korean.

 LTKO 130W - Advanced Korean: Third Year II

-Pre-Requisite: LTKO 2C or equivalent level of Korean language proficiency
+Prerequisite: LTKO 2C or equivalent proficiency in Korean.

 LTKO 130P - Advanced Korean: Third Year III

-Writing: Students are able to produce most kinds of formal and informal correspondence, in-depth summaries, reports, and research papers.
-They demonstrate the ability to explain complex matters, and to present and support opinions by developing cogent arguments and hypotheses.
-They demonstrate a high degree of control of grammar and syntax, of general vocabulary, of spelling or symbol production, of cohesive devices, and of punctuation.
+Writing: Students will be able to produce a wide range of formal and informal texts, including correspondence, in-depth summaries, reports, and research papers.
+They will be able to explain complex ideas clearly and present and support arguments with coherent, well-developed reasoning and hypotheses.
+Students will demonstrate a high level of control over grammar, syntax, vocabulary, cohesion, and punctuation.

-Pre-Requisite: LTKO 2C or equivalent level of Korean language proficiency
+Prerequisite: LTKO 2C or equivalent proficiency in Korean.

 Advanced Korean: Readings in Sino-Korean Characters